Build Your Butt for Moms: Why Your Workouts Aren’t Changing Your Shape (And What To Do Instead)

 Exercise classes are designed to be engaging.
 They keep things interesting by constantly changing movements and formats.
 That variety is what keeps people coming back.

-But that same variety is what prevents muscle growth.
+But that same variety can actually be what prevents muscle growth.

 Your body needs repetition to adapt.
 It needs to see the same movement enough times to get stronger at it.
 When the movement changes every session, there’s no opportunity to build on anything.